samirelanduk/atomium/README.rst

     >>> pdb.model.get_small_molecule_by_name("XMP").get_atom_by_id(3252)
     <Atom 3252 (C)>

-The :py:class:`.PdbSite` binding site of the molecule, if there is one, can be determined in one of two ways.
+The ``PdbSite`` binding site of the molecule, if there is one, can be determined in one of two ways.
 If the PDB file already defines the site, it can be found with: